Grace Johnston

-Grace Johnston (born 7 April 2005) is an Australian professional soccer player who plays as a midfielder and defender for Perth Glory in the A-League Women.
-Internationally, she played for Australia U-23, which won the 2025 ASEAN Women's Championship.
+Grace Johnston (born 7 April 2005) is an Australian professional soccer player who plays as a midfielder and defender for Women's Super League (WSL) club Charlton Athletic and the Australia under-23 national team.

+Born in Perth, Johnston began her career in the A-League Women at her home city club Perth Glory, playing in the offseason for Melbourne-based National Premier Leagues Victoria Women's (NPL Victoria Women's) clubs Keilor Park and Preston Lions.
+In 2026, she transferred to the WSL, signing for newly-promoted side Charlton Athletic.
+Internationally, she has represented Australia at under-20 and under-23 level.
+She won the 2025 ASEAN Women's Championship against senior national teams with the U23 Matildas.

 Early life

 Johnston was born in 2005 in Perth, Western Australia.
 She attended Wembley Primary School and, in May 2016, was chosen for her state's Under-12s Girls Football team, which competed for national titles.
 Also in that team was Georgia Cassidy, who became her long-term teammate.
 As a junior Johnston played for Subiaco AFC for two seasons.

 Club career

+Football West NTC

 From 2021 to 2023 Johnston played as a midfielder for the Football West National Training Centre (FW NTC), alongside Cassidy.
 They competed in the National Premier Leagues WA Women (NPL WA).
 In 2023, Johnston was part of the FW NTC leadership group, when the team won the State Cup and finished in the top 4 of the NPL WA.